gramineproject/gramine/Documentation/sgx-intro.rst

 .. highlight:: sh

-The Gramine project uses the :term:`Intel SGX <SGX>` (Software Guard Extensions) technology to securely run software.
-SGX is a |~| complicated topic, which may be hard to learn, because the documentation is scattered through official/reference documentation, blogposts and academic papers.
+The Gramine project uses the :term:`Intel SGX <SGX>` (Software Guard Extensions) technology to protect software running on untrusted hosts.
+SGX is a |~|
+complicated topic, which may be hard to learn, because the documentation is scattered through official/reference documentation, blogposts and academic papers.
 This page is an attempt to curate a |~| dossier of available reading material.

 SGX is an umbrella name of *technology* that comprises several parts: